Take care of your mental health with these apps!

 NOCD

-NOCD, as you might have guessed, is meant for people suffering from Obsessive-Compulsive Disorder.
+NOCD, as you might have guessed, is meant for people suffering from obsessive-compulsive disorder.
 Often misunderstood by the general public, OCD can be debilitating in some cases.
 This app was designed by people who suffer from the disorder in tandem with experts who treat it.
 NOCD pairs you with a licensed OCD therapist.
-Using this face-to-face teletherapy in combination with Exposure Response Prevention techniques, the app offers you the means to create a customized treatment plan for your disorder.
+Using this face-to-face teletherapy in combination with Exposure and Response Prevention techniques, the app offers you the means to create a customized treatment plan for your disorder.

 However, between sessions, you have access to other OCD therapy tools, including community resources.
 Bear in mind that NOCD isn't meant to replace your other treatments; however, it can augment what you're doing to lessen the severity of your symptoms.
-NOCD works with different insurance companies in the US and claims to have affordable options for those paying out-of-pocket that you can discuss when you book your first call.
+NOCD works with different insurance companies in the U.S. and claims to have affordable options for those paying out of pocket that you can discuss when you book your first call.

-NOCD is an app built specifically for people who suffer from OCD.
-It pairs you with a therapist for treatment options and offers other ways to mitigate the severity of your symptoms.

 PTSD Coach

-Post-Traumatic Stress Disorder is a severe ailment for those who have experienced trauma of some kind.
-While we most commonly hear about it in regards to combat veterans and abuse and sexual assault victims, it can happen to anyone.
+Post-traumatic stress disorder is a severe ailment for those who have experienced trauma of some kind.
+While we most commonly hear about it in regard to combat veterans and abuse and sexual assault victims, it can happen to anyone.
 And that's where PTSD Coach comes in, an app that can help you figure out if: a) you need to see a therapist about the possibility of PTSD, and b) manage your symptoms and improve over time.

 PTSD Coach offers a self-assessment based on 20 questions that ask about common PTSD symptoms.
 Depending on how you answer, the app will give you a score and offer advice on how to proceed.
 From then on, it encourages you to retake the assessment once a month to get a gauge for how you're improving.
 The app also offers other tools, such as soothing pictures and sounds to calm you down, including things you add yourself.
 You also can reach out to support contacts from directly within the app if you're having trouble.